 Mall kiosks offer you more flexibility, both in terms of time and money.
 For one, leasing out a shop floor can mean a commitment of a few years at least.
 With a mall kiosk, you can test out your business idea for a few months and not worry about the cost of leasing space out for long.

-What do you need to set up a kiosk apart from the space itself?
-You need products, of course, and someone to man the kiosk if you’re not going to do it.
+What do you need to set up a Retail kiosk apart from the space itself?
+You need products, of course, and someone to manage the kiosk if you’re not going to do it.
 Here are a few things to think about:

 - How much inventory you need to have at the kiosk location

-- How you want to design your kiosk.
-Paying attention to the aesthetics can take you a long way.
-Accent lighting, graffiti and even a quirky signboard are great ideas
+- How you want to design your retail kiosk.
+Paying attention to aesthetics can take you a long way.
+Accent lighting, graffiti, and even a quirky signboard are great ideas

 - What methods of advertising you’re aiming for.
 Pamphlets distributed to visitors at the mall can work well

 - Billing and your point of sale.
-While a handwritten note serves the purpose, having a computerised Point of Sale setup can make your kiosk feel elegant and professional.
-Primaseller can help you make the set up hassle free.
+While a handwritten note serves the purpose, having a computerized Point of Sale setup can make your kiosk feel elegant and professional.
+Primaseller can help you make the setup hassle-free.

-- A very unique product that they haven’t seen elsewhere
+- A unique product that they haven’t seen elsewhere

 - Something that they needed, but never realized until they saw it at your store